 - Bad sleeping habits make it harder to lose fat during weight loss regime.
 People who sleep 5 1/2 hours or less burn about 50 % less fat in weight loss than those who sleep 7 hours or more.

 - Increased fat levels and low good cholesterol levels appear in people who regularly sleep less, or keep awake at nights.

-- People with irregular sleep habits get increased blood pressure.
+- People with irregular sleep habits get an increased blood pressure.
 It also causes an increased excretion of noradrenaline in the urine, which in turn raises heart rate and blood pressure.

 - Regular short sleep patterns can gradually lead to hypertension by disrupting the normal blood pressure decreases that happen at night during sleep.

 - People who regularly sleep less have shown to have increased insulin resistance which causes decreased glucose tolerance, and more fat and ultimately diabetes over the long term.